Data from Oral Presentation Identifies Three Novel AAV Capsids with High Retinal Transduction

 About Vedere Bio II, Inc.

-Vedere Bio II is a privately held, emerging biopharmaceutical company leveraging mutation agnostic technology and novel AAV capsids to restore vision in all patients with vision loss due to photoreceptor cell death.
-Comprised of a diverse team of pioneering scientists, Vedere Bio II is discovering and developing next generation ocular gene therapies to increase the quality of vision restoration and preservation for large, underserved indications.
-The company is headquartered at LabCentral in Cambridge, MA and is funded by Atlas Venture, Casdin Capital, Mission BioCapital, Octagon Capital, the RD Fund, and Samsara BioCapital.
+Vedere Bio II is a privately held, emerging biopharmaceutical company leveraging proprietary optogenetics and photoswitch technologies along with novel AAV capsids to restore vision in all patients with vision loss due to photoreceptor cell death.
+Comprising a diverse team of pioneering scientists and drug developers, Vedere Bio II is discovering and developing next generation ocular therapies to restore and preserve vision for those patients.
+The company is headquartered in Cambridge, MA and is funded by Atlas Ventures, Octagon Capital, Mission BioCapital, Samsara BioCapital, the RD Fund and Casdin Capital.
 For more information, please visit www.vederebio.com or follow Vedere Bio II on Twitter and LinkedIn.